fbs/el7-bpf-specs/README.md

 # BCC

 Currently unpatched and barely tested.
-Some of the tools won't works
+Some of the tools won't work

 # bpftrace

+Tools:

 | Tool              | Status                       |
 |-------------------|------------------------------|